ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-6-audience-with-taveni.md

 - **🏛️ Homeland Context**: Navigating the underground city that mirrors his Undergarden heritage
 - **🕵️ Spy Hunt Follow-up**: Continuing from Session 5's surveillance detection and pursuit
 - **💔 Outsider's Dilemma**: Dealing with being unwelcome in a place that feels like home
+- **🔥 CORRUPTION PHILOSOPHY REVELATION**: Discovers Taloom doesn't know of sacred pyres or blessed branches
+- **🗡️ EXCISION MENTALITY**: Relates deeply to their "cut it out and remove" approach to umbral corruption
+- **😞 OUTSIDER BLAME UNDERSTANDING**: Painfully resonates with their belief that outsiders bring corruption
+- **💭 FAMILIAR BRUTALITY**: Recognizes their harsh but effective methods from his own experience

 ### Vaerenth (Andi)
 - **🤝 Diplomatic Engagement**: Participating in political negotiations with local factions